devmount/sloth.css/docs/pages/components/state.md

 ### Highlighted state

-Use the `.state.highlighted` classes for an accentuated section e.g. which awaits a user action like a drag and drop target area.
+Use the `state highlighted` classes for an accentuated section e.g. which awaits a user action like a drag and drop target area.

 <div class="demo">
   <div class="state highlighted">